Shell scripts

 Similar to different programming languages, different shells use different syntax to express similar ideas.
 Deciding which shell program to use defines what syntax you’re going to use and the kinds of keywords you should be using when you’re looking for help (in the manual page for the shell, on the shell’s website, or generally online).

-as a shell interpreter for scripting.
+to be using bash as a shell interpreter for scripting.
 This

-is an opinionated choice, just as using vim
+is an opinionated choice, just as using vim instead of

-is an opinionated choice.
+emacs is an opinionated choice.
 As you get more comfortable

 using the command line, you may want to choose a different shell (like

-) and thus a different shell language, but
+fish) and thus a different shell language, but

-and its syntax are common enough that we’ll treat it
+bash and its syntax are common enough that we’ll treat it

 like a “lingua